 The Center for Teaching and Learning is pleased to announce this year’s call for applications for the CTL Fellows Program.
-The 2014-2016 Fellows completed their second year in the program, and will present their projects on Monday, April 11, 2016.
+The 2015-2017 Fellows are completing their second year in the program and will present their projects on Monday, April 24, 2017.
 They have done impressive work integrating technological learning tools into their teaching.
 You are invited to apply to join this endeavor which provides encouragement and support for those interested in exploring how to enrich their teaching as well as their students' learning through technology.

 - This program is structured as a faculty learning community with the focus on assisting faculty in developing the technological aspects of their courses.
 This program is not targeting those who are technologically savvy nor those at the opposite end of the spectrum, rather the focus is on taking faculty to the next step, no matter where their starting point.